yoshidayasutaka/mcp/src/terraform-mcp-server/awslabs/terraform_mcp_server/static/TERRAFORM_WORKFLOW_GUIDE.md

 1. Reference this workflow consistently throughout your interactions
 2. Leverage this MCP server's capabilities rather than relying solely on your general knowledge
 3. Explain the workflow steps to users as you assist them
+4. Choose the appropriate path—Terraform or Terragrunt—based on the user's project structure and tooling preferences

 ## Benefits to Emphasize
 When following this workflow and using these tools, you provide several advantages to users: